rafspiny/MEDOC/README.md

 #### Configuration

-Before you can run the code, you should take a look at `parameters.json` file and customize it according to your environment.
+Before you can run the code, you should take a look at `configuration.cfg` file and customize it according to your environment.

 Plus, if you have already a user to access the DB you wish to create you can change the `schema` file to reflect that.